top of page

 Everyone was doing the same thing.

 Same products.
 Same suppliers.
 Same listings.
+Same sell price.

 So I made a decision early:

 I wasn’t going to compete by copying.
+I wanted a something different.

 Building Something Different